-5 Rules about Guns for Your Kids
+5 Rules about Guns You Need to Teach Your Kid Today!

 One Sunday morning, a mother from North Carolina was shocked when her son came home shaking, telling her that their eight-year-old neighbor shot another boy next door.
 At first, she thought her son was talking about toy guns, but when he said that it was a real gun, she trembled.